 In today’s modern world, most of us feel drained – like we’re being pulled from all sides.
-This is the ultimate energy-zapper, and it leaves us overwhelmed, blurring our priorities, and making us resistant to change …even when that change could be greatly beneficial.
+This is the ultimate energy-zapper, leaving us overwhelmed, blurring our priorities, and making us resistant to change …even when that change could be greatly beneficial.

-I feel passionately about helping others to understand that, in order to live longer and more joyfully, it helps to be organized.
+I feel passionate about helping others understand that living longer and more joyfully helps to be organized.

 Good organizing creates more free time to spend with friends and loved ones.